 Citable filing context

-VLO's research view summarizes recent SEC filing context, starting with mda_quarterly from Apr 30, 2026.
+VLO's research view summarizes recent SEC filing context, starting with earnings from Jul 30, 2026.

 | Filed | Item | Context |